 Though focused on choosing your shed, it can be helpful to think ahead to installation.
 Here are a few shed building matters to consider.

-There are four main types of shed base: poured concrete, concrete slabs, wooden bases or plastic grid bases.
-If you have an existing shed base, you will need to check that it is still solid, level and suitable for your new shed.
+There are four main types of shed bases: poured concrete, paving slabs, wooden bases, or plastic grid bases.
+If you have an existing shed base, you will need to check that it is still solid, level, and suitable for your new shed.
 Having the right shed base is critical.

-If you require a new shed base, there are two methods to consider.
-Both require a levelling and firming out of the grassed or earth area.
+If you require a shed base, there are two methods to consider.
+Both require levelling and firming out of the grassed or earth area.

 The first option is a hardstanding base, such as poured concrete or slabs.
 You can engage a tradesperson to do this.

-If you decide to install the shed yourself, choose a dry day and you can reasonably expect to go from a bare site to a fully functioning and restocked garden shed in a day.
+If you decide to install the shed yourself, choose a dry day and you can reasonably expect to go from an empty plot to a fully operational and replenished garden shed within a day.

 Our UK-based, friendly customer service team will be happy to answer any questions you have about how to choose a best garden shed.
-You can contact them by phone on 0333 003 0518, by live chat on the website or emailing us at [email protected]
+You can contact Shedstore by phone at 0333 003 0518, by live chat on the website or by emailing us at [email protected].

 We hope you enjoy your new shed for many years to come!